Lost in space: companions' fatal dance around massive dying stars: Discussion

-Handling the above-mentioned limitations may affect the orbital parameters of bound systems and velocity components of unbound systems, or can even give qualitatively different results.
-Future investigations will also address subsequent supernova explosions in binary systems, and hierarchical triple system configurations (circumbinary -- continuing the work of \citealp{fagginger-portegies}, circumprimary, circumsecondary planets, and star-giant~planet-moon systems).
+Handling the abovementioned limitations may affect the orbital parameters of bound systems and velocity components of unbound systems, or can even give qualitatively different results.
+Future investigations will also address subsequent supernova explosions in binary systems and hierarchical triple system configurations (circumbinary -- continuing the work of \citealp{fagginger-portegies}, circumprimary, circumsecondary planets, and star-giant~planet-moon systems).
 These hierarchical systems can be investigated with our homologous expansion model.
-Adding another planet \citep{debes-sigurdsson} and adding a Kuiper-belt \citep{bonsor-etal} have been investigated in detail for white dwarfs and a white dwarf with a main sequence companion.
-We emphasize that both studies use extremely low mass-loss rates ($10^{-8}-10^{-6}M_\odot/$yr, $2/3\times 10^{-5}\,M_\odot/$yr), which resemble asymptotic giant branch mass-loss.
+Adding another planet \citep{debes-sigurdsson} and adding a Kuiper belt \citep{bonsor-etal} have been investigated in detail for white dwarfs and a white dwarf with a main-sequence companion.
+We emphasize that both studies use extremely low mass-loss rates ($10^{-8}$--$10^{-6}\,M_\odot\,\mathrm{yr^{-1}}$, $2/3\times 10^{-5}\,M_\odot\,\mathrm{yr^{-1}}$), which resemble asymptotic giant branch mass loss.